yeet404/biweekly-challenges/week4/README-w4.md

 `create` creates a new `SeatLayout` object for `p` to point to.
 Therefore if `p->SeatLayoutObject` and the user then uses `create`, it is equivalent to `del this` => `create ...`.

 I'm guessing the garbage collector picks up the forgotten object?
 I have no idea lol.

+*Off-topic: `create` uses a col by row format since I figured that people usually describe things in terms of length x width, but I probably just made it more confusing*